The Care of Church Buildings (DAC)

 Keeping our church buildings safe during the coronavirus pandemic

 Our churches are currently closed however it is important that we keep our buildings safe.
 Please read this document on caring for church buildings during this difficult time.

 The Church has ‘Ecclesiastical Exemption’ from some secular building control (listed building consent, for example) as it has its own method of control called Faculty Jurisdiction.
-PCCs need to seek permission for most work on their church building and this is sought via the DAC.
+PCCs need to seek permission for most work on their church building and this is sought via the Diocesan Advisory Committee (DAC).
 The DAC’s guiding principle is to recognise church buildings first and foremost as centres for mission and ministry.
 It exists to help.

 - James Halsall, DAC Secretary, 01473 298533, Email